xshill/docker-arm/README.md

 The UID parameter is used to create an internal container user that has the same permissions as your current user.

 ## Running
-Use `docker run -it xshill/arm` to launch the container.
+Use `sudo docker run -it xshill/arm` to launch the container.
 This will drop you in an interactive bash session where you can use the tools.
 The working directory is `/work`.

 ### Using external files